MARC: Maximizing Access to Research Careers

 MARC (Maximizing Access to Research Careers)

-This program is sponsored by the National Institutes of Health (project number 1T34GM141971-01) and is a partnership of the Office of the Provost, the Division of Academic Engagement and Student Achievement, the Graduate School, with WSU’s Voiland College of Engineering and Architecture and the College of Veterinary Medicine.
+This program is sponsored by the National Institutes of Health (project number 1T34GM141971-01) and is a partnership of the Office of the Provost, the Division of Academic Engagement and Student Achievement, and the Graduate School, with thes Voiland College of Engineering and Architecture and the College of Veterinary Medicine.